 Laura Mitchell is the Project Manager for the Digital Tools for Manuscript Study project and is responsible for coordinating the CMS side of the project.
 She has a PhD from the Centre for Medieval Studies, University of Toronto.
 She occasionally contributes to and manages the social media for The Recipes Project, an international group of scholars interested in the history of recipes.
 She also maintains an online catalogue of 15th-century English manuscripts containing magic at Late Medieval English Magic.
 She tweets for the lab @oldbooksnewsci and for the Digital Tools project @digitaltoolsmss.

-Elizabeth Parke is the 2016-2017 CLIR/JHI postdoctoral fellow in Digital Humanities at the Jackman Humanities Institute at the University of Toronto.
+Elizabeth Parke was the 2016-2017 CLIR/JHI postdoctoral fellow in Digital Humanities at the Jackman Humanities Institute at the University of Toronto.
 She received her Ph.D. in East Asian Studies from the University of Toronto.
 Her DH projects include an Augmented Reality mobile application for restaging early Chinese performance works from the 1990s using GIS locational data, archival photographs, and online exhibition software.

 Adriano Pasquali has recently graduated from the University of Toronto with a Master of Arts in English in collaboration with Book History & Print Culture.
 His research interests include British medieval literature and its encounter with the Italian trecento, the transformation of the book in the digital age, encyclopedic world-building as a means of narrative production within video games, and the collaborative reading processes employed by online fan cultures.
 Connect with Adriano on Linkedin.